 As a small contribution, then, I offer for your consideration a draft of a new myth:

 The world was dark; people could not speak to or understand each other.
 They had voices, but they did not know what to say.
 When two people met, they would formulate questions based on past experience, because people were able to "learn" from experience.
 One person, "remembering" that the weather affects everyone and so is a universally interesting topic, would say, "Looks like rain," and the other, "remembering" that cold often accompanies rain, would respond, "Yes, it may be cold too."
 This was called a "conversation" even though the two people were not actually talking to each other, and each was essentially alone.
 The people of this world were good with machines, and when they realized how lonely they were they built machines to help them communicate.
 At first the machines didn't work because they did not know anything.
-This frustrating situation lasted for years, until one young man called out to Techron, the God of Silicon, begging for the gift of consciousness, so that the machines would be smart enough to create communication between people.
-Techron was possibly not the wisest choice to ask because, for reasons lost to antiquity, he replied that he would grant consciousness only if it could be transferred to the machines through people's anuses.
-The people had no choice, and this is why today so many people talk out of their ass.
+This frustrating situation lasted for years, until one young man called out to Techron, the God of Silicon, asking that the gift of consciousness be given to machines, so that they might be smart enough to create communication between people.
+Techron was possibly not the wisest choice because, for reasons lost to antiquity, he replied that he would grant the young man's request only if the machine/human interface directed all resulting output through the human anus.
+And that is why today so many people talk out of their ass.

-The point is, we need new myths, and soon, while we have some chance of determining the endings.
+The point is, we need new myths, and soon, while we have some chance of determining their endings.